 Another question that may be addressed by a negative gravitational charge for antimatter is the so-called 'vacuum catastrophe.'
 The most dramatic mismatch in all of physics arises when we calculate the energy density of the vacuum, based on frequency of 'vacuum fluctuations'.
-Using the Planck-Einstein formula of E = hf, and setting the wave period at the Planck time (~10-44 seconds), we get an energy density of ~10 joules/m3.
-Converting this to mass via $M = E/c^2$ , gives a mass density of ~10 kg/m3.
+Using the Planck-Einstein formula of E = hf, and setting the wave period at the Planck time (~10-44 seconds), we get an energy density of ~10 joules/m.
+Converting this to mass via $m = E/c^2$ , gives a mass density of ~10 kg/m.
 If this mass/energy resulted in attractive gravity the observable universe would collapse into a black hole.
 If it represented an expansional force, everything in the universe, including atoms, would be blown apart.
-The real situation is that the vacuum has a slight expansional energy, that when expressed as mass comes out to about $10^{-26}$ kg/m3 (Carroll, 2006).
-As noted, this discrepancy, known as the 'vacuum catastrophe' is the biggest disparity between a calculation and a measurement in all of physics.
-Something must be going on to cancel all that extra energy, and leave only the tiny expansional vacuum energy.
+The real situation is that the vacuum has a slight expansional energy, that when expressed as mass comes to about 10-26 kg/m (Carroll, 2006).
+To account for this great disparity, something must be going on to cancel all that extra energy, and leave only the tiny expansional vacuum energy.

 The idea that antimatter has a negative gravitational charge, which can cancel out the positive gravitational charge of its matter counterpart offers a solution.
-If the gravitational effects of all of the virtual particle/anti-particle pairings that are popping into and out of existence, cancel out perfectly then we would expect a vacuum energy that averages to exactly zero.
+If the gravitational effects of all of the virtual particle/antiparticle pairings that are popping into and out of existence, cancel out perfectly then we would expect a vacuum energy that averages to exactly zero.
 However, as there is a slight built-in bias towards expansion in our observable universe, we get the accelerating expansion we observe.
 We can speculate on what would be the source of this imbalance, which would be rooted in some kind of broken symmetry - such as having some antiparticle with a slightly longer decay time than its matter equivalent.
+As it turns out, there are certain particles, including neutral kaons, that can decay in dual ways: one that involves the release an electron, and the other a positron has a slightly higher probability (Christenson, Cronin, Fitch and Turlay, 1964).
+For low energy virtual particles that stick around long enough to decay, this kind of asymmetry would create a slight bias in favour of expansion.

-3.9 The Hubble radius
+3.9 The Hubble Radius

 Another key assumption in the proposed model, is that spatial expansion is manifested as the passage of time.
 If this is correct then the metric distance to any point in Planck lengths must equal its time distance in Planck times.
 Although spatial expansion can most certainly push matter apart, objects that are close enough that other forces like EM and gravity remain dominant are not receding on this account.
 And, at great distances, where gravity is the only force in play, the expansional force can only act to move matter apart where the attraction between masses falls below the dark energy repulsion of the vacuum.
-Beginning at this point, the velocity of separation of galaxies gradually increases, according to Hubble's law, and ultimately reaches the speed of light at the cosmic horizon (aka the Hubble radius).
+Beginning at this point, the velocity of separation of galaxies gradually increases, according to Hubble's law, and ultimately reaches the speed of light at the Hubble radius.

-Figure 9 is constructed on the basis of two assumptions: 1.
-Everything started out at a point at the Big Bang; and 2.
-As the rate of expansion increases, so does the rate at which time passes - i.e. faster expansion of the universe = faster aging of the universe.
+Figure 9 is constructed on the basis of two assumptions: (1) Everything started out at a point at the Big Bang; and (2) As the rate of expansion increases, so does the rate at which time passes - i.e. faster expansion of the universe = faster aging of the universe (even during the conjectured inflationary stage).
 Point number two, which is based on the equivalence of expansion of space and the passage of time is not accepted physics, but is fundamental to the model being presented.